-study suggested that male rats may be more susceptible to kidney effects whereas female rats may be more susceptible to liver effects.
+study suggested that male rats may be more susceptible to kidney effects, whereas female rats may be more susceptible to liver effects.

 Gorzinski et al. (1980) conducted a 16-week toxicity study in male and female F344 rats.
-Ten rats/sex/dose were exposed via the diet, formulated to deliver doses of 3, 30, or 100 mg HCE/kg-day (purity 99.4%).
-However, due to sublimation of HCE from the feed, the actual doses were reported as 1.3, 20, or 82 mg/kg-day and later based on feeding and diurnal eating patterns were determined to be 1, 15, or 62 mg/kg-day, respectively (Gorzinski et al., 1985).
-Gorzinski et al. (1980) is a Research and Development (R&D) Report by Dow Chemical and is not publicly available.
+Rats were exposed via the diet to 3, 30, or 100 mg HCE/kg-day; however, due to sublimation of HCE from the feed and feeding and diurnal eating patterns, actual doses were determined to be 1, 15, or 62 mg/kg-day, respectively (Gorzinski et al., 1985).
+Gorzinski et al. (1980) is a Research and Development Report by Dow Chemical and is not publicly available.
 The data for this study were published in the peer-reviewed literature by Gorzinski et al. (1985) and are presented in detail below.

 Gorzinski et al. (1985) fed 1, 15, or 62 mg/kg-day HCE (purity 99.4%) to F344 rats (10 rats/sex/dose) for 16 weeks.
-As described in Section 3.2, HCE concentrations in male kidneys were proportionately increased with administered dose while the increases in females were not proportionate.
+As described in Section 3.2, HCE concentrations in male kidneys were proportionately increased with administered dose, while the increases in females were not proportionate.
 At the high dose, male rats displayed statistically significant increases in absolute and relative kidney weights accompanied by macroscopically observed alterations.
 Male rats displayed slight hypertrophy and/or dilation of proximal convoluted tubules of the kidneys at incidences of 0/10, 1/10, 7/10, and 10/10 for the 0, 1, 15, and 62 mg/kg-day dose groups, respectively.
 The increased incidence of slight hypertrophy and/or dilation of proximal convoluted tubules was statistically significant in males at the 15 and 62 mg/kg-day doses.
 Male rats displayed atrophy and degeneration of renal tubules at incidences of 1/10, 2/10, 7/10, and 10/10 for the 0, 1, 15, and 62 mg/kg-day dose groups, respectively.
 The increased incidence of atrophy and degeneration of renal tubules was statistically significant in males at the 15 and 62 mg/kg-day doses.
-Female rats did not display hypertrophy and/or dilation of proximal convoluted tubules of the kidneys at any dose, but did exhibit atrophy and degeneration of proximal tubules: 1/10, 1/10, 2/10, and 6/10 at the 0, 1, 15, and 62 mg/kg-day doses, respectively.
+Female rats did not display hypertrophy and/or dilation of proximal convoluted tubules of the kidneys at any dose, but did exhibit atrophy and degeneration of proximal tubules (1/10, 1/10, 2/10, and 6/10 at the 0, 1, 15, and 62 mg/kg-day doses, respectively).
 However, the increased incidence of atrophy and degeneration of proximal tubules was only statistically significant in females at the 62 mg/kg-day dose.
 Male rats of the 62 mg/kg-day group exhibited statistically significant increases in absolute and relative liver weights; histopathology revealed a slight swelling of the hepatocytes in this group.
 Although female rats exhibited a statistically significant increase in relative liver weight at the high dose, there was no evidence of hepatotoxicity in the histopathological examination.
 The data for liver and kidney weights are presented in Table 4-1 and the data for the kidney effects are presented in Table 4-2.

 Table 4-1.
-Body, kidney and liver weights of rats exposed to HCE in the diet for 16 bStatistically significant from control using Dunnett's test (p = 0.05).
+Body, kidney, and liver weights of rats exposed to HCE in the diet for 16 weeks